-AMRAD Low Frequency Web Page
+AMRAD Previous Low Frequency Work

 WHAT IS LF?

 LF stands for Low Frequency, that portion of the RF spectrum extending from 30 through 300 kHz.
-In Europe, where there are numerous broadcast transmitters between 150 and 250 kHz, it is often called ``Long Wave''.
+In Europe, where there are numerous broadcast transmitters between 150 and 250 kHz, it is often called “Long Wave”.
 Under ideal conditions in mid-winter the high power European broadcast transmitters can be heard on the U.S. East coast.

 In the United States, users of the LF band include the US Navy, WWVB, LowFERs between 160 and 190 kHz (Longwave Home Page and Longwave Club of America Home Page) LowFERs are limited to one watt and a 15 meter antenna under FCC part 15.
 They have demonstrated some amazing ranges under what would appear to be very restrictive rules.
 Check out these web pages to see what they are able to do.
 The Longwave Club of America publishes an interesting and informative newsletter LOWDOWN.
 A serious LF person should subscribe to be sure not to miss new and important information on the LF scene.